wadejensen/kotlin-nodejs-example/README.md

 * ``frontend-js`` - application transpiled for frontend JavaScript, packed in [WebPack](https://webpack.js.org/), it's only statically served by Node.js

-## Platform implementation specifics
-* prime number calculation is platform independent, single code shared for all platforms
-* text output on screen is platform dependent
-    * **Frontend JavaScript** - it adds elements in the DOM of HTML page to display primes
-    * **Node.js JavaScript** - uses `res.send()` to send primes as text in response to a web request

-_Note: Ordinary console output can be done by `println()` function from Kotlin Standard Library._

 ##  Compiling
 From the root of repo run `gradle build` or change directories to only build a specific subproject, eg.
 ```bash